OoriData/Discord-AI-Agent/README.md

 ## From RSS (Based on r/LocalLlama)

 * Any recent observations about Qwen 3 among Local LLM enthusiasts today?

+### RSS standing prompt

+* /set_standing_prompt schedule:Hourly prompt:Summarize the latest news about AI development from LocalLlama.
+If there's any error retrieving news, or there's nothing new, don't assume anything or make anything up.
+Just give the plain facts as they are.

 ## PGVector chat history